paper6317authors/paper6317/README.md

 We analytically encode these plans into a 6D latent space, corresponding to the initial, the final, and an intermediate planned position of the box.
 Please also see experiment 2 for a discussion of different types of encoding.

-We compare against the baselines introduced in section 5.3 of the original version of the paper.
+We compare against the baselines introduced in section 5.3 of the original version of the original version of the paper, as well as against the additional baseline on combining planning and learning that we introduce in Experiment 2.

 ## Motivation
 Obstacle avoidance is a notoriously hard problem in robotics.